Microbot Medical Announces Clo - GuruFocus.com

-HINGHAM, Mass., May 23, 2023 (GLOBE NEWSWIRE) -- Microbot Medical Inc. ( MBOT) today announced that it has closed its previously announced registered direct offering for the purchase and sale of 655,569 shares of the Company’s common stock at a purchase price of $2.20 per share of common stock priced at-the-market under Nasdaq rules.
+HINGHAM, Mass., May 24, 2023 (GLOBE NEWSWIRE) -- Microbot Medical Inc. ( MBOT) today announced that it has closed its previously announced registered direct offering for the purchase and sale of 1,209,500 shares of the Company’s common stock (or common stock equivalents) at a purchase price of $2.20 per share of common stock priced at-the-market under Nasdaq rules.

 H.C.
 Wainwright & Co. acted as the exclusive placement agent for the offering.